A Combinatorial classification of postcritically fixed Newton maps: The Newton Graph of a Newton Map

 \subsection{Extending Maps on Finite Graphs}

 The channel diagram motivates the definition of a Newton graph.
-For this, we first need to introduce some notation regarding maps on imbedded graphs and their extensions to $\S^2$, compare \cite[Chapter 6]{BFH}.
-We assume in the following without explicit mention that all graphs are imbedded into $\S^2$.
+For this, we first need to introduce some notation regarding maps on embedded graphs and their extensions to $\S^2$, compare \cite[Chapter 6]{BFH}.
+We assume in the following that all graphs are embedded in $\S^2$.

+\begin{definition}[Graph map, graph homeomorphism] Let $\Gamma_1,\Gamma_2\subset\S^2$ be two finite graphs.
+We call a continuous map $g:\Gamma_1\to\Gamma_2$ a \emph{graph map} if it is injective on each edge of $\Gamma_1$, if forward and inverse images of vertices are vertices, and if the map is compatible with the embedding into $\Sphere$.
+If the graph map $g$ is a homeomorphism, then we call it a \emph{graph homeomorphism}. \end{definition}

+The condition that $g$ is compatible with the embedding into $\Sphere$ is a local condition at every vertex $v$: if $g$ is locally injective at $v$, then $g$ should preserve the cyclic order of edges at $v$; if not, then the cyclic order of edges at $v$ and $g(v)$ should be compatible with a local covering of degree $\deg_vg$.
+We will use this definition in the case $\deg_vg>1$ only when the number of edges at $v$ equals $\deg_v g$ times the number of edges at $g(v)$ (compare Definition~\ref{Def_NewtonGraph} condition \eqref{Cond_Saturated}); in this case, the edges at $v$ are arranged in the same cyclic order as the image edges at $g(v)$, but repeated $\deg_vg$ times.

-\begin{definition}[Regular Extension] Let $g:\Gamma_1\to\Gamma_2$ be a graph map.
-An orientation-preserving branched covering map $\ol{g}:\S^2\to\S^2$ is called a {\em regular extension} of $g$ if $\ol{g}|_{\Gamma_1}=g$ and $\ol{g}$ is injective on each component of $\S^2\setminus \Gamma_1$. \end{definition}
+\begin{definition}[Regular extension] Let $g:\Gamma_1\to\Gamma_2$ be a graph map.
+An orientation-preserving branched covering map $\ol{g}:\S^2\to\S^2$ is called a \emph{regular extension} of $g$ if $\ol{g}|_{\Gamma_1}=g$ and $\ol{g}$ is injective on each component of $\S^2\setminus \Gamma_1$. \end{definition}